On-chain or Lightning

 Set up an Electrum Wallet

 To set up an Electrum Wallet, go to https://electrum.org and download the Mac executable.
 Make sure you verify the download, it’s extremely important.
 Instructions on how to do this are the same as described above for verifying Electrum Personal Server, except you need a different key, this time ThomasV’s.
 It is listed on Electrum Website.
-Double check you are downloading from the right website address.
+Double-check that you are downloading from the right website address.

 Gather your public keys